John Behlmann

-John Behlmann is an American actor known for such plays, musicals, films and television series as The 39 Steps, Significant Other, Tootsie, The Wolf of Wall Street, Revolutionary Road, Guiding Light and All My Children.
+John Behlmann is an American actor known for such plays, musicals, films and television series as The 39 Steps, Significant Other, Tootsie, The Wolf of Wall Street, Revolutionary Road, Guiding Light, All My Children, Shucked and The Great Gatsby.

 Education

 He is a graduate of Wesleyan University and The National Theatre Conservatory.

 Personal life

 John Behlmann was born in Florissant, Missouri outside of St. Louis.
 He moved to England when he was in grade school, living there for two years.
 After England he moved to Katy, Texas, where he lived until moving to Connecticut to attend Wesleyan University.
 After graduation he attended the national Theater Conservatory in Denver and moved to New York to pursue his love of theater.
 John Behlmann continues to live in New York with his wife and two children.